 Again, depending on the anti-corrosive coating application they can be divided into two groups:

 - Anti-corrosion coatings for maintenance and repair work.

-Specific application dictates the type of anti-corrosion coating to be used.
+The specific application dictates the type of anti-corrosion coating to be used.

-Rubber Lining as Anti-corrosive agent
+Rubber Lining as an Anti-corrosive agent

 Types of Rubber Lining: